CHAIR: Kabal Gill

-Kara is the Administrative Director for the Virginia Mason Federal Way Medical Center, and has been a Federal Way resident for more than a decade.
+Krista is at MultiCare Health System and has been a Federal Way resident for more than a decade.
 She is passionate about healthcare and has been working to improve and support the health and well-being of community members throughout her 20-year healthcare career.
-In her role at Virginia Mason Federal Way, Krista oversees all operations for this multi-specialty medical and surgery center to ensure exceptional healthcare delivery and quality, as well as the development of community relationships that promote the health of the community.
+In her role at Virginia Mason, Krista oversees all operations and business development of several strategic service lines and is responsible for delivering evidenced based, high quality care at a reduced price, and bringing value based healthcare to life within a fee-for service industry, as well as the development of community relationships that promote the health of the community.
 Prior to her position at Virginia Mason, Krista held a variety of leadership roles at UW Medicine and Highline Medical Center.

 Bob Roegner of Roegner Consulting, consults to governments on management and human resources.
 Roegner serves on the board of trustees for Highline College, Chair of the King County Personnel Board, and writes a column for the Federal Way Mirror.
 Former board member Boys and Girls Club, St. Francis Fellowship and Friends of the Hylebos.
 Formerly, he served as Mayor of Auburn, President of the Suburban Cities Association and the Association on of Washington Cities.
 Former Director of Records and Elections for King County and Chief Deputy County Assessor.

 The following slate of Board candidates was submitted by the Nominating Committee and unanimously accepted by the Greater Federal Way Chamber directors at its April 16, 2019 Board meeting.
 Nominated to serve on the Board for 4-year terms, beginning July 1, 2019 and ending June 30, 2023: